babegadev/babegadev/README.md

 ### Hi there, I'm Alang - aka [Babegadev][website] 👋

 ## I'm a Student and Developer!
-- 🔭  I’m currently working on a [Python Project][website]!
+- 🔭  I’m currently working on a [JavaScript Project][website]!
 - 🌱  I’m currently learning Python and JS
 - 👯  I’m looking to find more programming friends
-- 🥅  2020 Goals: Finish my Python and JavaScript course
+- 🥅  2020 Goals: Master JavaScript and Python
 - ⚡  Fun fact: I love to code and go cycling

 ### Connect with me: